How to Release-Sign a Driver Package

 Each topic in this section describes a separate procedure in the release-signing process, and provides the general information that you have to understand about the procedure.
 In addition, each topic points you to other topics that provide detailed information about the procedure.

 Note This section discusses the steps involved when a driver publisher has to manually release-sign a driver package.
-The Windows Logo Program has test categories for a variety of device types.
-The list of test categories can be found at Windows Logo Program Test Categories.
+The Hardware Certification Kit (HCK) has test categories for a variety of device types.
 If a test category for the device type is included in this list, the driver publisher should obtain a WHQL release signature for the driver package instead of manually release-signing the driver package.

 Throughout this section, separate computers are used for the various processes involved in release-signing a driver.
 These computers are referred to as follows: